tranquilit/WAPT-Documentation/source/wapt-use-cases/deploying_from_scratch.rst

   Alternatively, you choose or the IT manager at the remote site chooses to switch an existing machine from win7 to win10.
-You will either have, or he will have previously backed up the user directory(s) to a network drive or another convenient storage media ;
+You will either have, or he will have previously backed up the user directory(s) to a network drive or another convenient storage media;

 * you configure MDT or Fog with the machine's MAC address so that it gets the right system image through DHCP and is positioned